cobungra/cpocket-Chirp-Uploader-OLED/README.md

 In the field:
 - Run on the Pi (needs GPIO privileges and chirpc accessible in PATH)
-- Downloads will be possible once an upload of the required radio has been provided.
+- Downloads will be possible when pocket can see an image for required radio in the /images folder.
 (Otherwise pocket has no way of selecting from the hundreds of possible radio profiles.)
 - Use the buttons to upload or download images.

 ```bash